 At Lynsted and Norton Primary School, fixed term or permanent exclusions will always be the last resort and will be used only in extreme cases of inappropriate behaviour or when all other attempts to engage a child in changing their behaviour have failed.
 Only the Headteacher may exclude a child.
 In the event that the Headteacher is offsite, a Senior Leader may contact the Headteacher who can grant permission for an exclusion to be made in her absence.

 The Headteacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
 The Headteacher may also exclude a child permanently.
 It is also possible for the Headteacher to convert fixed term exclusion into a permanent exclusion, if the circumstances warrant this.

 If the Headteacher excludes a child, she will inform the parent immediately, giving reasons for the exclusion.
-At the same time, the Headteacher will make it clear to the parents that they can, if they wish, appeal against the decision to the Governing Body.
-The school will inform the parents of how to make such an appeal.
-The Headteacher informs the LEA and the Governing Body about any permanent exclusion and about any fixed term exclusions beyond five days in any one term.
+The school will inform the parents as to whether they can appeal the exclusion by signposting to them to the exclusion policy.
+The Headteacher informs the LA and the Governing Body about any permanent exclusion and about any fixed term exclusions through the Digital Front Door.